yiisoft/yii2-elasticsearch/docs/guide/mapping-indexing.md

 }
 ```

-To create the index with proper mappings, call `Book::createIndex()`.
-If you have changed the mapping in a way that allows mapping update (e.g. created a new property), call `Book::updateMapping()`.
+To create the index with proper mappings, call `Customer::createIndex()`.
+If you have changed the mapping in a way that
+allows mapping update (e.g. created a new property), call `Customer::updateMapping()`.

-However, if you have changed a property (e.g. went from `string` to `date`), Elasticsearch will not be able to update the mapping.
-In this case you need to delete your index (by calling `Book::deleteIndex()`), create it anew with updated mapping (by calling `Book::createIndex()`), and then repopulate it with data.
+However, if you have changed a property (e.g. went from `string` to `date`), Elasticsearch will not be able to update

-## Indexing
-TBD
+the mapping.
+In this case you need to delete your index (by calling `Customer::deleteIndex()`), create it anew with updated
+mapping (by calling `Customer::createIndex()`), and then repopulate it with data.